 We actually took a taxi as we weren’t planning on picking up the hire care till the next day and it cost about $60 from Miami (which wasn’t too bad as we shared it between four of us.
 If we had picked up the car though, we definitely would have opted for driving instead.

-There are loads of tour operators so you get a lot of choice.
+There are loads of tour operators so you get a lot of choices.
 There’s also no need to pre-book, might be worth giving them a call before you leave just to be sure but we just turned up and got in straight away.
 Tickets cost approximately $20 for adults and $10 for children.

 THINGS TO KNOW BEFORE VISITING THE EVERGLADES IN FLORIDA

 1.)
-Do not take an umbrella – those things aren’t called airboats for nothing.
+Do not take an umbrella – those things aren’t called airboats for anything.
 They’re also fairly fast so even if it rains and you decide to get your brolly out- chances are that it will get blown away!
 Hopefully not with you at the end of it. 🙂

 2.)
 If you take a camera with you, make sure you take the strap as well.
 You most certainly do not wanna drop it.